 Amherst College is a four year liberal arts college that is located in Amherst, Massachusetts in Hampshire County at the intersections of Route 9 and 116.
-The college has approximately 180 buildings on site, which include academic facilities, dormitories and private residences that are rented or were recently purchased by college faculty and staff.
-The buildings on campus are maintained by Facilities, which is located at 6 East Drive, just off College St. (Route 9), immediately across the intersection from Dickinson St.
+The college has approximately 180 buildings on site which include academic facilities, dormitories and private residences that are rented or were recently purchased by college faculty and staff.
+The buildings on campus are maintained by the Physical Plant which is located at 6 East Drive, just off College St. (Route 9), immediately across the intersection from Dickinson St.

 Most of Amherst College sits on a hill that peaks at the intersection of Northampton Rd and College Street (Route 9) and South Pleasant Street (Route 116).
 At this location, College Hall stands approximately 327 feet above sea level with a view of the towns of Amherst, Hadley, Northampton and the Holyoke Mountain Range to the South.
 The College is bordered to the North by the Center of Amherst, to the South by Conservation Land and a bird sanctuary, to the East by Fearing Brook and Fort River and to the West by University Drive.
 Just behind the Physical Plant building, the College is divided by railroad tracks that separate the campus chiller and heating plants from the rest of the college buildings.
-Each day freight and passenger trains pass behind the Facilities Building with a wide range of cargo that may include general freight, chemicals and wood.
+Each day freight and passenger trains pass behind the Physical Plant with wide ranging cargo that may include general freight, chemicals and wood.
 The Amtrak train carries passengers through at least twice per day.

-Additionally, off-site, Amherst College has acquired and renovated a former military bunker that was purchased from another holder approximately eight years ago.
-The "Bunker," as it is still referred to today, will eventually be the site for the Five College Book Depository, a collaboration of all five local institutions.
-The Bunker is located on Military Rd, off of Route 116, across from the Notch Visitor's Center, approximately one mile south of Atkins Farms Country Market at the intersection of Bay Road and Route 116 In Amherst.
+Additionally, off-site, Amherst College has acquired and renovated a former military bunker that was purchased from another holder.
+The “Bunker” is the site for the Five College Book Depository, the collaboration of all five local institutions.
+The “Bunker” is located at 100 Military Rd, off Route 116, across from the Notch Visitor’s Center, approximately one mile south of Atkin’s Market at the intersection of Bay Road and Route 116 In Amherst.
 Amherst College is also responsible (in part) for the Folger Library in Washington D.C.

-Amherst College has a yearly attendance of approximately 1,675 students with faculty and staff support that numbers around 675.
-Academic departments at the College include programs such as Anthropology, Art, Astronomy, Athletics, Biology, Chemistry, Computer Science, Economics, English, Geology, Law, Jurisprudence and Social Thought, Math, Physics, Psychology, Religion and Theater and Dance.
-The College is overseen by a Board of Trustees, a College President, and a Dean of Faculty, Dean of Students, Treasurer and other appropriate personnel common to any other similar size institution.
+Amherst College has a yearly attendance of approximately 1,600 students with faculty and staff support that numbers in the order of 400.
+Academic departments at the college include programs such as; Anthropology, Art, Astronomy, Athletics, Biology, Chemistry, Computer Science, Economics, English, Fine Arts, Geology, Law, Jurisprudence and Social Thought, Math, Physics, Psychology, Religion and Theater and Dance.
+The College is overseen by a Board of Trustees, College President, a Dean of Faculty, Dean of Students, Treasurer and other appropriate personnel common to any other similar size institution.